 Amy has been a Board member since 2015.
 A former Medical Director at Greater Portland Health, Amy is an artist with a special interest in art’s role in the community and healing.
 Amy co-organized a nonprofit organization founded on non-toxic living called: “The Naked Truth Project.”

 Victoria joined the Board in 2013.
 Victoria is the Director of Marketing for New England Cancer Specialists in Scarborough, Maine, and has a professional background in media and journalism.
-Victoria is also a city councilor in Biddeford and volunteers with a number of nonprofit organizations, including Girls on the Run and Heart of Biddeford.
+Victoria is also a state representative for Biddeford and volunteers with a number of nonprofit organizations, including Girls on the Run and Heart of Biddeford.

 Gloria has been a Board member since 2015.
-Gloria has considerable experience volunteering for healthcare education and advocacy programs benefitting women and increasing awareness of behavioral health services in New England.
+Gloria has considerable experience volunteering for healthcare education and advocacy programs benefiting women and increasing awareness of behavioral health services in New England.